zeppy/form-development/README.md

 <p>Matts solution was to use to use placeholders to label the inputs and then upon typing in an input
 the label would appear above the input field so that the user still knew what it was.</p>

+You can find a working example here: http://giuseppecastiglione.co.uk/form-development